 Many aspects need to be considered to understand how to start a nail salon business:

 1. Build on Fundamentals for your Nail Salon

-Select Type of Nail Salon: To structure a proper business plan, you need to finalize your portfolio.
-What kind of nail salon do you want to be?
+- Select Type of Nail Salon: To structure a proper business plan, you need to finalize your portfolio.
+What kind of nail salon do you want to be in?
 You can offer spa and nail services for a stress-relief kind of therapy.
-Or, you could focus more on premium nail art and solely nail services.
+Or, you could focus more on premium nail art and solely on nail services.
 A nail and hair salon is also a popular option that many choose popularly.
-Start with thinking about what kind of a nail salon you want before anything else!
+Start by thinking about what kind of nail salon you want before anything else!

 2. Structure your Business Plan

 Next up, you need a business plan.
 Structure different aspects of your business and plan out each aspect in advance.
-This includes initial finances, set up cost, professionals you'd need, the location you'd operate from, and much more.
+This includes initial finances, set-up costs, professionals you’d need, the location you’d operate from, and much more.
 A well-structured business plan should, in fact, include everything.